 When making oatmeal on the stove, first measure the water into a pot and bring it to a boil.
 To make this process faster, start with hot water from the tap instead of cold!

 Serve this healthy oatmeal breakfast with some almond milk, cinnamon, and coconut sugar to taste.
 You can also add in some fresh fruit to spice it up and swap up the flavors!
+You can also make this super easy and nutritious sesame seed milk to serve with this oatmeal recipe.

 You may also like this strawberry banana chia oatmeal pudding.